Research at Munroe-Meyer

 The Munroe-Meyer Institute for Genetics and Rehabilitation conducts cutting-edge studies across the research spectrum.
-Basic, applied, translational and evaluative programs of investigation are conducted by each MMI program and discipline.
+Basic, applied, translational and evaluative programs of investigation are conducted by each MMI program or discipline.

 The clinical research happening across all of MMI ensures that our diagnostic approaches are the most accurate, our treatment methods and practices are the most effective, and our scientific research gives new insights into biomedical causes and future therapies.